Justify-social/my-project/docs/features-backend/apis/overview.md

 ## Overview

-The Campaign Wizard application provides a comprehensive set of APIs for interacting with the system programmatically.
+The Justify.social platform provides a comprehensive set of APIs for interacting with the system programmatically.
 These APIs follow RESTful principles and are designed to be consistent, secure, and performant.

 ## API Architecture